- Home

 Containing generous amounts of protein, fibre, vitamin C, K, and potassium, broccoli offers many health benefits.

-Examples of ways you could add more broccoli to your diet include making pesto, a traybake, or a stir-fry.
+Examples of ways you can add more broccoli to your diet include making pesto, a traybake, or a stir-fry.
 Check out these delicious healthy broccoli recipes from Self for more ideas.

 Final thoughts…

 High blood pressure is a risk factor for various health conditions, including heart disease.
-So taking steps to either lower or maintain your blood pressure at a healthy level is one of the best things you can do for your health.
+So taking steps to either lower or maintain a healthy blood pressure is one of the best things you can do for your health.
 And the good news is that there are plenty of delicious foods that can help.

-For more health and diet tips, head over to the diet and nutrition section of our website where you’ll find everything from healthy heart foods to essential vitamin guides.
+For more tips, head over to the diet and nutrition section of our website where you’ll find everything from healthy heart foods to essential vitamin guides.

 What blood pressure-lowering foods do you eat?
 Will you be adding any of the foods on our list to your diet?
 We’d be interested to hear from you in the comments below.